 01 of 07

-Markets open on November 25th and are held daily til December 24th, 2016.
+Markets open on the last weekends of November and are held daily til Christmas Eve.
 Don’t miss the traditional Christmas concerts that are held every day at 17:30 on the balcony of Munich's Town Hall for free.

 02 of 07